 The Sofa Murphy Bed combo is another popular option for smaller homes that require an efficient use of space without sacrificing the look of the living room.

-Pull-out sofa beds are another popular option for houses that expect many guests; the main difference with the futon is that the back remains fixed while the sleeping purchase folds creating the bottom of the sofa.
+Pull-out sofa beds are another popular option for houses that expect many guests; the main difference with the futon is that the back remains fixed while the sleeping section folds, creating the bottom of the sofa.

 How to Check the Quality of a Sofa